Tony Guerrero: Career highlights

 In 2016, Jane Lynch recorded and released a Christmas album called "A Swingin' Little Christmas" in 2016.
 The album was released on KitschTone Records, Lynch's own record label, which was co-founded by Guerrero.
 Guerrero produced and arranged the music, which included five of his original Christmas songs.
 Two of Guerrero's originals, "Winter's Never Cold (When You're Around)" and "A Swingin' Little Christmas Time", both big band songs, helped the album to reach No. 8 on the Billboard Adult Contemporary charts in 2016.
 In 2017, the album was the #5 Holiday album in the country, propelled largely by the title track.

 Guerrero was featured on actor Dick Van Dyke's 2017 album playing trumpet and singing a duet with the actor on the song "Rocking Chair".
 Van Dyke also recorded a duet with Jane Lynch on Guerrero's original Christmas song, We're Going Caroling for KitschTone Records.

 On November 29, 2017, Guerrero had three songs land on the non-holiday Billboard Adult Contemporary Top 25 charts.
 Jane Lynch's "A Swingin' Little Christmas Time" was at #18, Dick Van Dyke & Jane Lynch's "We're Going Caroling" was at #24 and Charles Billingsley's "Silver Bells", which Guerrero had arranged, was at #17.
 By the end of December, 2017, the song "A Swingin' Little Christmas" had become the #5 Christmas song in the country and charted at #10 on Billboard's Adult Contemporary Charts (non-holiday).

 In 2017, Kitschtone also released "Underneath the Mistletoe", a Guerrero original featuring gospel artist, Crystal Lewis.

 In 2017 Guerrero also performed with Chance the Rapper on the Grammy Awards television broadcast and recorded with Paul McCartney for his new album.

 In 2022, Guerrero was featured in the single "Everybody Loves a Lover" by Arlene & The Vantastix.
 The song was released on Valentine's Day and also featured Arlene's real-life husband, Dick Van Dyke, whom Guerrero had previously worked with.

+Also in 2017, Guerrero began working with former Christian artist, Crystal Lewis, producing and co-composing music for 2019's "Rhapsody", 2022's "Together We Can" (which featured popular artists like Tori Kelly & Ty Herndon), and 2024's "A Seasonal Thing", as well as several singles.

-In 2022, Guerrero produced a new album for notes jazz trumpet player, Arturo Sandoval, called Rhythm & Soul.
-The album also features three of Guerrero's original songs.
+In 2021-22 Guerrero produced Arturo Sandoval's album "Rhythm & Soul".
+The album, which featured three of Guerrero's original compositions, was nominated for Best Latin Jazz Album in the 2023 Grammys.

+2024 saw the release of "Duo Tones", an album of jazz duets featuring Guerrero and pianist, Jeremy Siskind on the MetaJAX record label.